victorbouvet/Chronoscore_System/README.md

 ![Screenshot_20220815-220832_Docs](https://user-images.githubusercontent.com/91113788/184711148-014af828-a47c-4866-85d6-ab73fba7d422.jpg)

-We did not work on the timeGenerator and vgaDisplay blocks (provided by the teachers).

 This function receives as input :
 - GCLK an oscillator generating a frequency of 100 MHz
 - START which starts the chronometer